mitmedialab/word-tree/README.md

 [LeanTween] (https://github.com/dentedpixel/LeanTween/ "LeanTween git") is a library for animating sprites ([docs here] (http://dentedpixel.com/LeanTweenDocumentation/classes/LeanTween.html "LeanTween docs")).

 If you pull in the submodule, you can get the examples, prefabs, etc. The necessary .cs file is in the word-tree Assets/Plugins folder already.

+## TODO
+- Auto-save the game after each level; keep track of which levels have been unlocked
+- Remove the big red X and the 'slap' sound that occur when you get words wrong; make it more friendly!